digital-witness-lab/synopsis/README.md

     - `database.tsv` file should map to `Player-Data/Input-P0-0`
     - `database.tsv` file is squared element-wise and mapped to `Player-Data/Input-P1-0`
     - `query.tsv` is hardcoded currently in `synopsis.mpc` (line 338)
-- Run program dependant parts from up top
+- Run program dependent parts from up top
 - Look at stdout for results